From

 The play, grounded in those pandemic reflections, captures the anxiety and fear people grapple with in times of uncertainty.

-“I found myself thinking a lot about time, particularly how the concepts of the end, death and even apocalypse had made their way into our everyday lives.
+“I found myself thinking a lot about time, particularly how the concepts of the end, death and even apocalypse had made their way into our lives.
 For the first time, I think everyone shared a feeling that the world could potentially end, which created a profound connection among humanity."

 For Dong, this shared experience found its expression in fleeting moments of camaraderie -- a joke, a caring glance or a passing comment made in the context of collective dread.